-How do you choose between WordPress.com and WordPress.org?
-I’m pretty sure you ask yourself this question if you’re just starting out, or you’ve already asked yourself if you have plenty of practice.
+How do you choose between WordPress.org vs WordPress.com?
+I’m pretty sure you ask yourself this question if you’re just starting out, or you’ve already asked yourself if you have some experience.

 Indeed, there are two “versions” of WordPress.
-They share some common ground, but above have all many differences.
+They share some common ground, but still have many differences.

-This article will discuss them in detail and explain which version to choose according to your expectations, your technical skills, and your objectives.
+This article will discuss them in detail and explain which version to choose according to your expectations, your technical skills, and your goals.

-- II – Pricing: what are the differences between WordPress.com and WordPress.org?
+- Pricing: what are the differences between WordPress.org and WordPress.com?

-- VIII – WordPress.org or WordPress.com: which one should you choose?
+- WordPress.org vs WordPress.com: which one should you choose?

-With a market share of nearly 60%, it is the most widely used CMS on the planet, far ahead of its main competitors, in particular:
+With a market share of more than 60%, it is the most widely used CMS on the planet, far ahead of its main competitors which are in particular:

 Among the many preconceived notions that stick to WordPress’ reputation is the following: “WordPress is only used to create blogs”.
 Oh, really?

-WordPress.com is a hosting platform (such as Blogger, Tumblr or Over-Blog) that allows you to create your site and administer it for free.
+WordPress.com is a hosting platform (such as Blogger, Tumblr or Over-Blog) that allows you to create your site and manage it for free.
 It is a for-profit business owned by Automattic, the company founded by Matt Mullenweg, one of the creators of the WordPress software.
-To operate, WordPress.com uses open-source WordPress software.
+To work, WordPress.com uses the open-source WordPress software.

-By creating a site with WordPress.com, you will be able to publish articles, install a theme, but you will not be able to install plugins (except in exceptional cases that we will see later) to add new features.
+By creating a site with WordPress.com, you will be able to publish posts, install a theme, but you will not be able to install plugins (except in specific cases that we will see later) to add new features.

-You may not know it, but millions of sites are hosted at WP.com.
-To facilitate the management of all these sites, it is preferable to maintain a certain consistency.
+You may not know it but millions of sites are hosted at WP.com.
+To facilitate the management of all these sites, it is preferable to keep some consistency.

 If everyone installed plugins, it would be a mess in no time.
 The quality of the service would no longer be the same and everyone would suffer.

-Let me remind you that with the .com version of WP, you don’t have to pay anything, if you don’t wish to (there are still paid versions).
-So there are counterparts (we will see them later).
+Let me remind you that with the .com version of WP, you don’t have to pay anything, if you don’t wish to (there are still paid versions), but there are counterparts (we will see them later).
 You can’t have everything, can you?

 For more flexibility, we’ll have to take a look at WordPress.org.